 Horace Keats (1895-1945) : Represented Artist

-Random Audio Sample: Of old, on her terrace at evening : voice with piano by Horace Keats, from the CD Echo
+Random Audio Sample: Once I could sit by the fire hour long : soprano voice with piano by Horace Keats, from the CD Echo

 - Browse works by Horace Keats